 - Only religious books are allowed for children and nothing else.

-- He has a huge problem with RCC priests, but praises his pastor nonstop saying it isn't the same thing
+- He [her husband] has a huge problem with RCC priests, but praises his pastor nonstop saying it isn't the same thing

 - Only IFBs are Christians according to him...all other Christians are nuts.